 Of course, I also didn’t like the feeling that I was only using a tiny fraction of the program’s potential—or, conversely, that I just had no idea how to use some of the features.
 (I still don’t quite get how the Collections are different.)

 But really what it comes down to is: is this really that much better of a program than Word?
-As far as the word processing itself, I have to think the answer is no. Features like Autocorrect when you type two capital letters at the beginning of the word, a decent spelling dictionary and
+As far as the word processing itself, I have to think the answer is no. Features like a decent built-in Autocorrect a decent spelling dictionary and more do make a different to me.

 For me, I think the bottom line is Scrivener does more than Word, but it doesn’t do what Word does as well as Word can.